alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/biological-chemical-substances-scientific-research.markdown

 Your establishment must be either a:

-public establishment mainly involved in education or scientific research (eg Universities, NHS and teaching hospitals, research laboratories of government departments) private establishment mainly involved in education or scientific research and approved by the National Import Reliefs Unit (NIRU)
+- public establishment mainly involved in education or scientific research (eg universities, NHS and teaching hospitals, research laboratories of government departments)
+- private establishment mainly involved in education or scientific research and approved by the National Import Reliefs Unit (NIRU)

 ##Goods eligible for relief